About the ACT® Reading Test

 No, the ACT Reading test does not become progressively harder.
 The biggest challenge students face during this test is reading the passages and answering all the questions within the allotted time.

-To learn in detail how the ACT Reading score is calculated and how different section scores make up your final score, read our ACT scoring guide.
+To learn more about how ACT Reading is scored — and how it contributes to your composite ACT score — check out our ACT scoring guide.

 There is no defined ACT Reading passing score.
-However, getting a below-average score may not be accepted by many colleges for admissions.
+However, getting a below-average score may not be accepted by many colleges for admission.

 A good ACT Reading score can be determined by the average ACT score for a particular year.
 If you score above average, it can be considered a good score.

 The average ACT Reading score changes from year to year depending on the number of students who take the test.
-In 2022, the average ACT reading score was 20.4.
+In 2024, the average ACT Reading score was 20.2.

 If you score below the average ACT score for a particular year, it may be considered a fairly low score.